lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 ### Write Requests in Cassandra

 The coordinator node sends a write request to all the replicas that comprise the write set for that particular row.
 As long as all the replicas are available, they will get the write request regardless of the write consistency level specified by the client.
-The write consistency level determines how many replicas should respond with an acknowledgment in order for the write to be considered successful.
+For a write operation to succeed, the number of replicas required to respond with an acknowledgement is determined by its consistency level.
+So, if W = QUORUM and RF = 3, then write request will be sent to all the three replicas but an acknowledgment is expected from any two.

-The following table shows the write consistency levels that Cassandra provides:
+Cassandra also provides a variety of [write consistency levels](https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlConfigConsistency.html#dmlConfigConsistency__dml-config-write-consistency):

 | Consistency Level        | Usage                                                   |
 | -------------------------|------------------------------------------------------------------------------------------|